 The University of Houston Counseling and Psychological Services (CAPS) offers a twelve-month, 2000 hour, APA-accredited* doctoral internship in health service psychology open to counseling and clinical psychology doctoral candidates.
-There are 4 internship positions available each year.
+There are 2 internship positions available each year.
 These are full-time, paid positions offered solely through the APPIC Match.
-The internship year begins on the first Monday of August and ends one calendar year later.
+The internship year begins on the last Monday of July and ends one calendar year later.
 If after reading these materials you have questions about the internship, please e-mail Dr. Cecilia Sun, Training Director.

 *The CAPS internship in health service psychology has been continuously accredited by the American Psychological Association (APA) since 1988.
 The term “accredited” provides public notification that the CAPS internship program meets standards of quality set forth by the APA Commission on Accreditation.

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation